patrickkunka/mixitup/docs/mixitup.State.md

-The currently active filter command as set by a control click or API call call.
+The currently active filter command as set by a control click or API call.

 |Type | Default